DO Alicante

 The climate of DO Alicante

-The climates are different in the two sub-zones.
-Marina Alta enjoys a typical Mediterranean climate, with mild winters, long, warm springs and quite hot summers with temperatures that can reach 35ºC, while in Vinalopó the climate is semi-continental, with Mediterranean and continental influences from the Castillian plain, or meseta to the west.
+The climate of DO Alicante varies as you move from the low-lying lands of the coast further inland and higher up towards Vinalopó Alto.
+The lower areas like Marina Alta enjoy a typical Mediterranean climate, with mild winters, long, warm springs and quite hot summers with temperatures that can reach 35ºC.
+But as you climb up to around 700m above sea level in the inland region of Vinalopó Alto, the climate is semi-continental, with Mediterranean and continental influences from the Castilian plain, or meseta to the west.
 This makes for more extreme temperatures, with summer temperatures often around 40ºC, while in winter the mercury can plunge to 5ºC.

 The grapes of DO Alicante